 - Click Create analytic to create the analytic.

-Once the analytic is created, the analytic editor opens, providing the ability to add new elements including feeds, sources, analytic tools, and outputs.
+The analytic editor appears where you can add new elements including feeds, sources, analytic tools, and outputs.

 Add and configure an analytic tool

-Next, you will add a tool to the AIS Real Time Processing analytic that will perform real-time analysis on the AIS data feed.
+Next, add a tool to the AIS Real Time Processing analytic to perform real-time analysis on the AIS data feed.
 With Velocity, you can build a sequence of successive analytic nodes that define the flow of data from inputs to outputs.

-You will use the Join Features tool to enrich the inbound AIS data with the name of the U.S. Coast Guard District where each ship is located.
-Specifically, the tool will perform a spatial join between the ship point features and the U.S. Coast Guard District polygon layer.
+Use the Join Features tool to enrich the inbound AIS data with the name of the U.S. Coast Guard District where each ship is located.
+The tool performs a spatial join between the ship point features and the U.S. Coast Guard District polygon layer.

-- First, you will add the Join Features tool to the AIS Real Time Processing analytic and connect it to the ship_positions_simulation feed.
+- Add the Join Features tool to the AIS Real Time Processing analytic and connect it to the ship_positions_simulation feed.

 - From the Add Node menu on the left, click the Summarize Data folder and choose the Join Features tool to add it to the editor.